 Communities can protect their resources better than anyone else can.

-That is why we work with these communities, empowering them by equipping them with the right knowledge to conserve their natural resources.
+That is why we work with these communities, equipping them with the right knowledge to conserve their natural resources.
 Our Moana campaign and Guardian campaign both aim to raise awareness on environmental issues affecting neighborhoods.

 Conservation International Samoa and our partners work to bring environmental education to communities via Samoa's traditional double-hulled canoe, the Gaualofa.
 Transforming into a floating classroom, the use of the Gaualofa also helps connect young Samoans with their voyaging culture.